 In both humans and mice, a Tcf1+ subset of TSTEM-like cells develops after acute or chronic viral infections, and in response to tumors, but their origins are unclear.
 Trajectory 2 demonstrates that TSTEM cells (P2) develop directly from cEMPs (P1) within 5 days after either LCMVArm and LCMVCl13 infections in a dedicated pathway that is initially unrelated to other trajectories.
 Many more cells in P2 develop after infection with LCMVCl13 compared to LCMVArm, consistent with the Tcf1 and Tox-dependent lineage-bias observed in P1 cells from LCMVCl13 infected mice.
 P2 cells from LCMVArm and LCMVCl13 were also distinct, differential expression demonstated

+P2 cells from mice responding to LCVMCl13 were much more abundant compared to P2 cells from LCMVArm-infected hosts, and were distinct based on gene expression.
+Unlike P2 cells from LCMVArm-infected hosts, those from LCVMCl13-infected hosts expressed genes that were positively enriched with genes upregulated in the exhausted TEXprog1 signature, and also repressed genes that are upregulated in multiple signatures from late effector and memory cells during acute infection.
+In contrast, cells in P2 from LCMVArm-infected hosts significantly upregulated genes expressed in both naïve cells, TMEM cells responding to acute infection, and multiple… .
+Thus, TSTEM cells develop in a dedicated lineage at early times during both acute and chronic infection, but are distinct at the level of mRNA expression in each context.

 TSTEM cells function as progenitor cells that develop into intermediate (TEXint) and terminally exhausted (TEXterm) subsets during LCMVCl13 infection and dysfunctional T cells (TDYS) in tumors.
 Following acute viral infections, TSTEM cells develop and are enriched within the TCM compartment, and function to sustain the TMEM compartment during homeostasis, and to repopulate multiple TEFF and TMEM subsets during anamnestic responses.